yeonghoey/the-plain/_posts/2016-10-14-witchmercy.md

 cost = y + f*yy
 ```

-Calculate these until the `count` is greater or equal than **50**.
+Calculate these until the `count` is greater than or equal to **50**.
 Calculate all possible cases by brute force algorithm[^4].

 ## Simplification
 Ignore the order of buying bundles.
-Consider following cases:
+Consider the following cases:

 - 2 5 11
 - 2 11 5